 Membership in NYSGE

-Prerequisites for Active membership include 1) authentic medical licensure, and 2) special training and demonstrated skill in gastrointestinal endoscopy including at least one the following: esophagoscopy, gastroscopy, duodenoscopy, laparoscopy, or colonoscopy, to the satisfication of the Council.
+Prerequisites for Active membership include 1) authentic medical licensure, and 2) special training and demonstrated skill in gastrointestinal endoscopy including at least one the following: esophagoscopy, gastroscopy, duodenoscopy, laparoscopy, or colonoscopy, to the satisfaction of the Council.

 IMPORTANT: If you have previously created a Non-Member Physician record in our system, you must be completely logged out of your account before accessing the Membership Application.
 If you are logged in as a Non-Member Physician, you will not be able to access the Membership Application.